Springe direkt zu Inhalt

 8. May I submit my application via email?

-No. Applications are only accepted through the online portal.
+No. Applications are accepted exclusively through the online portal.

 9. What costs should I expect as a doctoral student at Freie Universität Berlin?

-We do not cover travel or moving expenses.
-Semester fees are not reimbursed.
-The fees may depend on previous semesters.
-Rent and cost of living in Berlin are consistently on the rise.
+We do not cover travel or relocation expenses.
+Semester fees are not reimbursed and may vary depending on the number of previous semesters.
+Please note that rent and the cost of living in Berlin have been steadily increasing.

 Department of Philosophy and Humanities